chef-boneyard/chef-web-docs-2016/chef_master/source/ohai_custom.rst

 Ohai Plugins
 =====================================================

-.. warning:: This topic includes descriptions of functionality that do not (yet) exist in a published version of |ohai|.
+.. warning:: This topic includes descriptions of functionality will be available in an upcoming release for |ohai|.

 .. include:: ../../includes_ohai/includes_ohai.rst